being-amara-khan/SimpleLang-Compiler/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/being-amara-khan/SimpleLang-Compiler/commit/b7b06aedd7655221181672ff3b2d8f0e85783d94) file for details.
+See the [LICENSE]() file for details.

-## Contact

-For any questions or feedback, please reach out to me  at [LinkedIN](www.linkedin.com/in/amara-khan-pro).

----

 ### Happy coding! 🚀